 - Patient Selection: Thread lifts are best suited for individuals with mild to moderate skin laxity.
 Those with significant sagging or excessive skin may be better candidates for a surgical facelift.

-- Practitioner Skill: The skill and experience of the practitioner are paramount.
+- Practitioner Skill: The skill and experience of the practitioner are key.
 A thorough understanding of facial anatomy, proper thread placement, and the ability to manage potential complications are essential.

 - Thread Quality: The quality of the threads themselves can also play a role.
 Using FDA-approved, high-quality threads from reputable manufacturers is crucial.